 There are many pristine, white beaches along the coast, including the famous Wimbe beach.
 Nestling amongst swaying palm trees and the warm Indian Ocean, the luxurious 100 bedroom PEMBA BEACH HOTEL AND SPA offers you the ultimate getaway.
 Situated just outside of Pemba, the hotel offers exclusivity and tranquillity in an idyllically beautiful and tropical setting on the unspoilt Mozambican coastline, but with easy access to the town of Pemba and all its fascinating attractions.
 Pemba Beach Hotel is ideal for groups & incentives, offering a wide range of activities.

-Approximately an hour south of Pemba brings you to the luxurious new DIAMOND MEQUFI BEACH RESORT, this luxury 5* resort offers beautifully furnished white beach bungalows with large private verandas, ocean views and open air shower.
-Diamonds Mequfi Beach is the perfect hideaway to unwind in style!
+Approximately an hour south of Pemba brings you to the luxurious MEQUFI BEACH RESORT, this luxury 5* resort offers beautifully furnished white beach bungalows with large private verandas, ocean views and open air shower.
+Mequfi Beach Resort is the perfect hideaway to unwind in style!
 It is also extremely safe, and very far from where any kind of political unrest has taken place.

 Pemba is close to a number of breathtaking attractions.
 These include the beautifully untouched Quirimbas Archipelago, a group of 32 islands, including historic Ibo; a major trading centre in previous centuries when Africa’s East Coast was controlled by Arabs, and later became a Portuguese colony.